gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### Action: Run Silent Coprocess
 When text matching the trigger is received, a silent coprocess is started.
 A silent coprocess differs from a regular coprocess in that input goes only to the coprocess and not to the terminal display.
 This is useful, for example, for ZModem transfers.
 The parameter gives a command to run as the coprocess.
 #### Action: Send Growl Alert
-When text matching the trigger is received, a growl alert is posted with the text inthe parameter.
+When text matching the trigger is received, a growl alert is posted with the text in the parameter.
 #### Action: Send Text
 When text matching the trigger is received, text in the parameter is written to the terminal.
 #### Action: Show Alert